 During unpacking, you removed the hub from the column/stand assembly.
 You must choose a mounting location for the hub that will support the column and actuator, and provide the hardware to mount it.
 Four mounting bolt holes are provided at the corners of the casting, and will accept your 3/8 inch or M10 hardware.

 Use flat washers against the metal casting to prevent gouging.
-Refer to Figure-4.8.
+Refer to Figure 4.8 Mounting Bolt Pattern for the Hub (for Stand on Hub).

-The hub must be installed with its front in the same direction as the front of the actuator.
+CAUTION The hub must be installed with its front in the same direction as the front of the actuator.
 The column bolts of the hub are found on the rear of the hub.
-See Figure 6 for mounting details.
+See Figure 4.8 Mounting Bolt Pattern for the Hub (for Stand on Hub) for mounting details.